PrettyLittleHorse/AliParse/README.md

 # AliParse
 Task:
-Parse 100 items from this link https://flashdeals.aliexpress.com/en.htm? in 1 minute.
-Writing a parser in Java version: 8 using OOP.
+Parse 100 items from this link https://flashdeals.aliexpress.com/en.htm? in 1 minute.  (link is corrupted now) Writing a parser in Java version: 8 using OOP.
 Frameworks are prohibited (including Selenium).
 Supporting libraries are allowed.